marrare/rest_apis_flask_training/README.md

-# Rest Apis With Flask
+# Rest APIs With Flask

 this project is for training only.